-Facebook Live is a feature of the Facebook social network that uses the camera on a computer or mobile device to broadcast real-time video to Facebook.
-Live broadcasters can decide who on Facebook can see their video and use this content to engage their audience during the moments and events that are important to them.
+Facebook Live is a Facebook feature used to broadcast real-time video to Facebook.
+Live broadcasters can use this content to engage their audience during moments and events that are important to them.
 Going live provides real-time engagement and can help increase exposure and build relationships with your audience.

 However, for such a simple concept, Facebook Live has a lot of little nuances that marketers will need to learn if they want to get the most out of the platform.
 This guide will help you learn the best tricks that can make a big difference in how many people see your live broadcast, how they engage with it, and how it performs.